Xt-Editor/Xt-Editor-Xt-Core/doc/markdown/IDEAS.md

   overridden.

-To the best of my knowledge, *no* other editor supports a permissions model, and thus, `xtensis` would be the first editor of its kind to *ever* implement permissions.
+To the best of my knowledge, *no* other editor supports a permissions model, and thus, `Xt` would be the first editor of its kind to *ever* implement permissions.